Inkjet printing: Methods

 Fluid surface tension naturally pulls a stream into droplets.
 Optimal drop sizes of 0.004 in require an inkjet nozzle size of about 0.003 in.
 Fluids with surface tension may be water based, wax or oil based and even melted metal alloys.
 Most drops can be electrically charged.
 There are two main technologies in use in contemporary inkjet printers: continuous (CIJ) and drop-on-demand (DOD).
 Continuous inkjet means the flow is pressurized and in a continuous stream.
 Drop-on-demand means the fluid is expelled from the jet nozzle one drop at a time.
 This can be done with a mechanical means with a push or some electrical method.
 A large electrical charge can pull drops out of a nozzle, sound waves can push fluid from a nozzle or a chamber volume expansion can expel a drop.
-Continuous streaming was investigated first many years ago.
-Drop-on-demand was only discovered in the 1920s.
+Continuous streaming dates back to at least 1929.
+Although the first drop-on-demand piezo inkjet device was patented in 1950 by Clarence W. Hansell, this was never developed into a commercial product.